Becky139/GOT-Quiz/README.md

 ## Introduction

 This website is a quiz created to test your knowledge of the hit show Game Of Thrones that ran for 8 seasons from April 2001 until May 2019, set in the fictional kingdom of westeros.
+In the mythical continent of Westeros, several powerful families fight for control of the Seven Kingdoms.
+As conflict erupts in the kingdoms of men, an ancient enemy rises once again to threaten them all.
+Meanwhile, the last heirs of a recently usurped dynasty plot to take back their homeland from across the Narrow Sea.
+This quiz will test your knowledge on the world of westeros and the charaters to the max.

 This website was made for the first of five Milestone projects required to complete the Diploma in Software development (eCommerce Applications) program at The Code Institute.